clarknielsen/vue-lesson-plan/README.md

   });
   ```

 * We can add methods to a Vue instance by adding a `methods` object.
-Because the functions we write here belong to the Vue instance (i.e. parent object), we should use `this` to reference the data.
+Because the functions we write here belong to the Vue instance (i.e. the parent object), we should use `this` to reference its data.

 * Now that we have a new "add" method, we can delete the `document.onclick` and add a directive to the button: